Storm Warning! The best of Lance Storm

 Afterward, Storm brought his expertise to WWE.
 Storm won the World Tag Team Championship four times with three different partners (Christian, William Regal and Chief Morley, aka Val Venis) and the Intercontinental Championship.

-Storm retired from a full-time wrestling schedule in 2004 and since then, he has helped train some of WWE's greatest Superstars.
+Storm retired from a full-time wrestling schedule in 2004 and has helped train some of WWE's greatest Superstars since then.
 As a trainer in WWE's developmental system in Louisville, Ky., he helped Melina, Johnny Nitro, Mr. Kennedy, Jillian Hall, Bobby Lashley, Mickie James, Dolph Ziggler and Kenny Dykstra, among others.
-Storm has since opened his own wrestling school, Storm Wrestling Academy and has trained WWE's Tyler Breeze and Emma.
+Storm has since opened his own wrestling school, Storm Wrestling Academy, and has trained WWE's Tyler Breeze and Emma.